 If you would like to read more about cooking, you can find recipes as well as further Korean ingredient articles on our blog.
 I listed some of our favorite Carving A Journey Korean recipes below!
 For reference, many recipes are influenced by my family’s blended Korean and Southern heritage.

 Korean Ingredient Articles:

 Further Carving A Journey Korean Recipes:

 - Gochujang Mayo Recipe

 And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
-Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
-Let us know if you make this fresh kimchi dish!
+You can follow us at @carvingajourney on Instagram, Facebook, and Pinterest.
+I also started a vlog Youtube channel!
+Or, if you would like more articles like these, you can subscribe to my blog by joining the mailing list.
+Let me know if you make this fresh kimchi dish!
 Thank you so much for stopping by!

 Carving A Journey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Although we may earn commissions for our endorsement, recommendation, testimonial, and/or link to any products or services from this website, these opinions are my own and I fully support these products.